I HEARD THE BELLS ON CHRISTMAS DAY

 LYRICS (Verse-1) — “I heard the bells on Christmas day, their old familiar carols play.
 And mild and sweet their songs repeat, of peace on Earth, good will to men.”

 I love how the song/poem opens with memories of days long past.
 For in the midst of trials, we often fail to look back and recognize seasons of joy in our lives.
-Present trials tend to overwhelm our focus and it’s easy to lose sight of hope when anxiety clouds our judgement.
+Present trials tend to overwhelm our focus and it is easy to lose sight of hope when anxiety clouds our judgement.

 “Rejoice in the Lord always; again I will say, rejoice.
 Let your reasonableness be known to everyone.
 The Lord is at hand; do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:4–7).